ReachableCEO/solar.sh/services/payment-service/README.md

     *   **Request Body:** `{"project_id": "unique_id"}`
     *   **Response:** `{"checkout_url": "https://checkout.stripe.com/..."}`

 *   **POST /webhooks/stripe:** Receives and processes webhook events from Stripe, primarily to update the payment status of projects.
+This endpoint is exposed via the API Gateway.
     *   This endpoint verifies the webhook signature for security.

 *   **GET /health:** A basic health check endpoint that also verifies database connectivity.